Momentum Squeezed State Realized via Optimal Filtering in Optomechanics: Implications for Gravity-Induced Entanglement: Momentum squeezing

-We also note that momentum squeezing can occur even when $\Delta = 0$, in which case no optical spring effect is present and the condition for momentum squeezing differs from that given in Eq.~(\ref{condcond}).
+We also note that momentum squeezing can occur even when $\Delta = 0$.
+In this case, no optical spring effect is present, and the condition for momentum squeezing differs from that given in Eq.~\eqref{approximation}.